 - Pests are fine to have in your garden as long as they are not damaging plants or shrubbery.
-Therefore it is time to try and outsmart them by planting companion plants to protect your more vulnerable crops.
+Therefore it is time to try to outsmart them by planting companion plants to protect your more vulnerable crops.

-- Create your own Natural bug deterrent spray.
+- Create your own natural bug deterrent spray.
 By simply placing a couple of onion peels and some garlic into water you will have created a spray that bugs hate and you also won’t be damaging your plants.

 - Pests cannot harm your plants if they don’t get near them!
 Therefore, creating a barrier around the base of plants is great for keeping bug and insects away.
-Crushed egg shells for example will be great to prevent things like slugs and snails.
+Crushed dried egg shells for example will be great to prevent things like slugs and snails.

-Keep on mowing:
+Keep on Mowing

 It may seem like a laborious task at the time but keeping on top of mowing your lawn is absolutely crucial for the benefit of your garden.
 Also, if you don’t mow your grass then it not only looks untidy but it will harm almost all of your other gardening efforts.

-You should ideally try and cut your grass at least once a week among the summer months.
+You should ideally try to cut your grass at least once a week during the summer months.
 Try mowing little and often rather than leaving the grass for a few weeks and trying to cut it all in one go.
 Also if you can spread your cuttings on your compost in shallow layers this will help your heap.
 However, be careful not to dump the whole lot on there because it could turn slimy and ruin the rest of the compost.

 To have the perfect garden for summer it is important to remove all of your weeds and thistles as quickly as possible, before they turn to seed.
 By capturing the seed heads earlier on you will save yourself a lot of time and bother later on in the year.

-By now your garden should be seeing a lot of colour but if there any gaps in flower borders then these can be filled in with quick growing annuals such as sweet peas.
+By now your garden should be seeing a lot of colour but if there are any gaps in flower borders then these can be filled in with quick growing annuals such as sweet peas.
 For hanging baskets try pansies and petunias for an instant splash of colour.